Wettin, Saxony-Anhalt: Geography

 Wettin lies in the Saalekreis (Saale District) of the eastern German federal state of Saxony-Anhalt, on the river Saale, which flows into the Elbe further north.
 Wettin belongs to the municipality of Wettin-Löbejün which borders Saxony-Anhalt's most populous city of Halle-on-the-Saale in the southeast.
 It further borders Petersberg and Salzatal in the Saale District, Gerbstedt in the district of Mansfeld-Südharz (Mansfield-Southern Harz), Könnern in the Salzlandkreis (Saltland District), and Südliches Anhalt in the district of Anhalt-Bitterfeld (Ascania-Bitterfield).
-The Saale District (German: Saalekreis), which Wettin-Löbejün is a part of, surrounds the city of Halle.
+The Saale District, which Wettin-Löbejün is a part of, surrounds the city of Halle.
 The nearest international airport is Leipzig/Halle Airport in Schkeuditz, southeast of Halle.
 The municipality of Wettin-Löbejün further consists of the villages of Brachwitz, Döblitz, Domnitz, Gimritz, Löbejün, Nauendorf, Neutz-Lettewitz, Plötz, and Rothenburg.
 Most of these villages are of Slavic origin.

 History

 Wettin was first documented as Vitin civitas in a 961 deed issued by German king Otto I. The settlement thereafter was a burgward within the Saxon Eastern March, held by Dietrich I von Wettin, the progenitor of the dynasty.
 His descendants became Margraves of Lusatia in 1032 and of Meissen in 1123.
 In 1288 Wettin was acquired by the Magdeburg archbishop Eric of Brandenburg.
+In 1680, it was annexed by the Electorate of Brandenburg and made part of the Duchy of Magdeburg.

+Under Nazi Germany, it was the location of a forced labour subcamp of the prison in Halle (Saale).